 Introduction

 Seagrass meadows host vast biodiversity of algae, invertebrates and fish (Bostrom et al. 2006, Duffy 2006).
-Variation within meadows in shoot-level species composition (beta diversity) contributes to high biodiversity at the meadow-scale, yet the causes of this variation within meadows is not well understood (Johnson et al. 2005; Lavery and Vanderklifft 2002; Prado et al., 2007; Saunders et al., 2003).
-This variation has been attributed to a range of biotic and abiotic factors, including grazing pressure (Amundrud et al. 2015; Huang et al. 2015; Duffy et al. 2015; Reynolds et al. 2015; Montfrans et al. 1984), environmental conditions 1–4, or even shoot specific microbial community (Harder, 2008; Silva et al. 2013; Holmström et al., 2002b).
+Variation within meadows in shoot-level epibiotic species composition contributes to high biodiversity at the meadow-scale, yet the causes of this variation within meadows are not well understood (Johnson et al. 2005; Lavery and Vanderklifft 2002; Prado et al., 2007; Saunders et al., 2003).
+Variation in epibiotic composition and diversity has been attributed to a range of biotic and abiotic factors, including grazing pressure (Amundrud et al. 2015; Huang et al. 2015; Duffy et al. 2015; Reynolds et al. 2015; Montfrans et al. 1984), environmental conditions 1–4, or even shoot specific microbial community (Harder, 2008; Silva et al. 2013; Holmström et al., 2002b).

-At the base of diverse seagrass-associated communities are the algae living on seagrass blades, or epiphytic algae.
-Epiphytic algae are an important component of the larger seagrass ecosystem but they can have detrimental impacts on seagrass plants by reducing the level of light and nutrients that seagrass plants receive (Mcroy and Goering 1974; Sand-Jensen 1977; Penhale 1977; Harlin 1975; Coleman and Burkholder 1994; Lin et al. 1996; Morgan and Kitting 1984, Fry 1984).
-Invertebrate grazers primarily eat epiphytic algae.
+At the base of diverse seagrass-associated communities are the epiphytic algae living on seagrass blades.
+Epiphytic algae are an important component of the seagrass ecosystems by supporting animal productivity, but they can have detrimental impacts on seagrass plants by reducing the level of light and nutrients that seagrass plants receive (Mcroy and Goering 1974; Sand-Jensen 1977; Penhale 1977; Harlin 1975; Coleman and Burkholder 1994; Lin et al. 1996; Morgan and Kitting 1984, Fry 1984).
 Thus, like other foundation species, seagrass and the biodiversity it hosts exists in a complex network of positive and negative interactions (Connolly 1994; Boström and Bonsdorff 1997; Sheridan 1997; Webster, Rowden, and Attrill 1998; Heck and Orth 1980; Heck Jr and Orth 1980; Attrill, Strong, and Rowden 2000; Tolan, Holt, and Onuf 1997; Harlin 1975; Fong, Lee, and Wu 2000).
-Consequently, factors from top-down control by grazers to bottom-up facilitation by microbes or seagrass hosts (Meja et al. 2016; Ettinger et al. 2017, Lavery and Vanderklift 2002; Milchakova 2000; Alcoverro, Duarte, and Romero 1997, Kendrick and Burt 1997; Cebrian et al. 1999, Reyes and Sansón 1997; Johnson et al. 2005) may interact to influence the spatial patterns of seagrass associated epiphytes.

-Epiphytic algae can be quantified easily but bottom-up and top-down influences on their abundances can be more difficult to identify.
-Seagrass blade surface chemistry can discourage epiphyte colonization (Bell, Lang, and Mitchell 1974; Mejia et al. 2016).
-Colonization of seagrasses by spores of epifaunal organisms is accomplished through the establishment of a suitable bacterial community before the spores attach (Sieburth and Thomas 1973).
+Top-down control by grazers and bottom-up facilitation by microbes or seagrass hosts may interact to influence the spatial patterns of seagrass associated epiphytes (Meja et al. 2016; Ettinger et al. 2017, Lavery and Vanderklift 2002; Milchakova 2000; Alcoverro, Duarte, and Romero 1997, Kendrick and Burt 1997; Cebrian et al. 1999, Reyes and Sansón 1997; Johnson et al. 2005).
+Colonization of seagrasses by spores of epifaunal organisms may be facilitated by the establishment of a suitable bacterial community before the spores attach (Sieburth and Thomas 1973).
+Evidence is mixed on how variable these microbial films are among meadows or between meadow edge and interior (ref showing variation?
+Ettinger et al. (year)).
 Unique bacterial groups are associated with a specific blade surface chemistry (Bagwell et al. 2002; Crump and Koch 2008; Hamisi et al. 2009; Weidner et al. 2000; Duarte, Holmer, and Marba 2005), and the growth of unique bacterial communities can discourage the attachment of spores on marine macrophytes.
+Seagrass blade surface chemistry can also discourage epiphyte colonization (Bell, Lang, and Mitchell 1974; Mejia et al. 2016).
 Abundances of invertebrates can vary significantly both between and within meadows with high invertebrate abundances usually leading to a decrease in algal abundances through grazing (Amundrud, Srivastava, and O’Connor 2015; Boström and Mattila 1999; Tanner 2005).
 Both grazer abundances and bacterial communities can be highly variable across spatial gradients.
 In order to investigate their effects on Smithora abundance it follows that their effects should be investigated co-currently and at a small spatial scale.

-A reciprocal transplant can be used to test multiple factors that may affect your response variable and also vary across space.
-Past reciprocal transplants of seagrass plants have examined changes in seagrass leaf morphology and growth, but not in epiphyte (Backman 1991; Kenworthy and Fonseca 1977).
-Both top-down and bottom-up processes likely influence epiphyte abundance, and past research has mainly focused on how top-down processes explain changes in epiphytes.